 Palo Santo: Uses, Benefits & How To Buy It Responsibly

 Even if you couldn't put a name to it at the time, you've probably enjoyed the signature scent of palo santo at some point.
-The sweet, smoky fragrance is an intoxicating go-to for anyone looking to cleanse and clear their space.
+The sweet, smoky fragrance is an intoxicating go-to for cleansing and clearing spaces.
 But before going out and grabbing a palo santo stick or essential oil, it's important to understand the history of this celebrated holy wood and how to use it in a respectful way.

 Palo santo is a sacred tree native to South America.
 Indigenous Latin American cultures have used its wood in traditional healing and spiritual ceremonies for centuries.
 A cousin of both frankincense and myrrh, palo santo literally means "holy wood," and it's a fitting name given its past.
 When it burns, the aromatic wood releases lemon, mint, and pine notes—an invigorating, grounding fragrance that is believed to have a number of benefits.